We’ve all had ideas – some good, some not so good.

 Rejection with Reason

-Of course, many big new scientific ideas are rejected – and rightly so, because most are flawed.
+Of course, many big new scientific ideas are rightly rejected, because most are flawed.
 Otherwise, today we might accept ideas such as the existence of: Planet Vulcan, N-Rays, Caloric, Pangenesis, an inhabited Sun, and the number of the universe.

 Author of this page: The Doc